SIsilicon/WorldEdit-BE-Docs/docs/common_questions.md

 ## How do I make coloured blocks, different type of wood, etc...?

 How Minecraft works is that some blocks are just variations of a base block.
 Red wool for example is just a variation of the default white wool, and granite is just a variation of stone.
 To define these variations, you can use either data values (`wool:1` = orange wool), or block states (`stone_slab['stone_slab_type':'brick']` = brick slabs).
-For more information on blocks in commands, go to [this docs page](/usage/general/patterns).
+For more information on blocks in commands, go to [this docs page](usage/general/patterns.md).

+## How do I uninstall the addon from the world?

+Because the addon uses scripts, Minecraft does not allow you to deactivate the behaviour pack.
+You'll have to uninstall manually by deleting the behaviour pack from the world's behaviour pack folder.

 ## Why does the message "History was already being recorded" show?

 Something went wrong while the addon was being used.
-Restarting the world might fix this, but if not, please report the issue [here](https://github.com/SIsilicon/WorldEdit-BE/issues).
+Restarting the world, Restarting Minecraft or Reinstalling the game might fix this, but if not, please report the issue [here](https://github.com/SIsilicon/WorldEdit-BE/issues).

 ## May I (use this on my server / showcase this)?